ahmedfarag9/ahmedfarag9/README.md

 <!--
 <div>
-  My name is Ahmed Farag.
-I am a Software Engineer based in Giza, Egypt.
+  I am a Software Engineer based in Egypt.
 With a strong interest in DevOps, I strive to bridge the gap between software development and operations to build robust and scalable systems.<br/><br/>

   I hold a Bachelor&apos;s Degree in Communications and Electronics Engineering, which has provided me with a solid foundation in technical knowledge and problem-solving skills.<br/><br/>